What is sarcoma?

 How is sarcoma diagnosed?

-- Core biopsy – The removal of a small amount of tumor tissue using a wide needle.
+- Core biopsy – A small amount of tumor tissue is removed using a wide needle.
 This can be done as a minor procedure by a radiologist (sometimes guided by ultrasound or CT scan/MRI).

-- Incisional biopsy – The removal of part of a tumor through a minor surgery by a surgeon.
-This is often done if initial needle biopsy is inadequate.
+- Incisional biopsy – Part of a tumor is removed through a minor surgery.
+This minor procedure is performed by a surgeon, and is often done if a needle biopsy doesn’t provide enough information for a diagnosis.

 What is the treatment for sarcoma?

-Patients with sarcomas that have already spread or that cannot be removed by surgery usually undergo systemic (or drug) therapy.
-This includes traditional cytotoxic chemotherapy.
+Patients with sarcomas that have already spread or that cannot be removed by surgery usually undergo drug therapy.
+This includes traditional chemotherapy.
 In the last few years, newer drugs have become available for sarcoma, including better targeted therapies and immunotherapy.

 After treatment, what is my prognosis?